Relief From South African Tax for Pension, Annuity Income and Savings Withdrawal Benefit

 Who is it for?

-A non-resident, who is not a tax resident of South Africa and receives income from a source in South Africa needs to apply for a directive for the relief from South African tax on pension and annuity income (excluding lump sums) or who wants a refund of tax that was withheld in terms of the Income Tax Act No. 58 of 1962 (the Act).
+non-resident, who is not a tax resident of South Africa and receives income from a source in South Africa needs to apply for a directive for the relief from South African tax on pension, annuity income (excluding lump sums) and Savings Withdrawal Benefit or who wants a refund of tax that was withheld in terms of the Income Tax Act No. 58 of 1962 (the Act).
 The request should be in terms of the Double Taxation Agreement (DTA) that is in place between South Africa and the non-resident’s country of residence.
+Effective 1 September 2021 the RST01 application form will be used as an interim measure to allow a non-resident fund member to apply for the relief from South African tax on the Savings Withdrawal Benefit income.

 How to apply for a directive?